robst/the_gardener/README.md

 ```

 If there is some seed which throws an error, the task stopped and all seeds in
-this seedfile will be canceled
+this seedfile will be canceled.
+So fix your seed and run it again.

 ## The MIT License (MIT)